whitneyburton/portfolios/students/lovisa_svallingson/20150814-lovisa_svallingson-m2.md

 * [GitHub URL](https://github.com/applegrain/traffic-spy)

 A miniature Google Analytics tool that receives web requests and analyzes them.

+feedback from Marla:

+* I enjoyed working with you because we have very similar working styles and it was easy to both learn from you and show you new things.
+We had productive conversations about technical choices we were making and it felt very collaborative.

 Functional Expectations: 3.5
   * Test-Driven Development: 4